schatzlab/biomedicalresearch2021/assignments/assignment4/README.md

 ### Assignment Overview

 In this assignment, you will gain familiarity with Workflow Development Language (WDL) and developing an end-to-end variant calling workflow on WDL using [miniwdl](https://github.com/chanzuckerberg/miniwdl).
+If you are using a Mac, make sure to disable [gRPC FUSE for file sharing](https://github.com/chanzuckerberg/miniwdl/issues/145).

 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/ksxxhnaqr2v6gz).